-How to Find the Right Pacifier for Your Baby, What to Know, and Where to Start
+How to Find the Right Pacifier for Your Baby and When to Start

 Medela features a large range of pacifiers so you can find one that’s exactly right for your baby.
 To learn more about how to choose a pacifier, see our article, fill out our quick questionnaire, and get our pacifier recommendation.